-In just five years, Youth Forward has built considerable change-making capacity and won significant victories for children, youth and families.
+In just six years, Youth Forward has built considerable change-making capacity and won significant victories for children, youth and families.

 Youth Forward is engaged in change-making in three areas: in Sacramento, where we are based, in state policy, and in assisting other organizations to expand their capacity to serve and support children and youth.
 Below are some highlights of our work to date.